Ensure a smooth transition from the classroom to the exam room

 Former students suggest you prepare as much as you can, demonstrate a willingness to learn and accept feedback with grace.

-Once you’ve scheduled your rotations, it’s time to make sure you’re prepared to demonstrate your medical knowledge, learn as much as you can and make a great impression on your program director, attendings and hospital staff.
+Once you’ve scheduled your rotations, it’s time to make sure you’re ready to demonstrate your medical knowledge, learn as much as you can and make a great impression on your program director, attendings and hospital staff.

 What to bring